MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 dgdP = x.*u; % gradient wrt parameters (P)
 end
 ```
-Thus, the second and third outputs of evolution/observation functions are optional but, **if specified, they should only be used for gradients**!
+Thus, the second and third outputs of evolution/observation functions are optional but, if specified, they should only be used for gradients!

 # Step 2 : Setting model inversion options